Ubisoft Forward: Every trailer and announcement from the showcase

 Watch Dogs: Legion cinematic trailer

 The showcase kicked off with a short film of the upcoming hacking adventure, Watch Dogs: Legion.
-Created by Emmy award winner Alberto Mielgo, the Tipping Point cinematic trailer takes us into the heart of the futuristic dystopian London where a taxi driver gets caught up in the action with the resistance group.
-With it's neon-tinted splashes of colour, it certainly paints a vivid picture of the game's setting.
+Created by Emmy award winner Alberto Mielgo, the Tipping Point cinematic trailer takes us into the heart of a futuristic dystopian London where a taxi driver gets caught up in the action with a resistance group.
+With its neon-tinted splashes of colour, it certainly paints a vivid picture of the game's setting.

 Watch Dogs: Legion gameplay trailer